Aitia-IIOT/ah5-docs-java-spring/docs/api/authentication/identity-generic-mqtt.md

 }
 ```

 The service operation **responds** with the status code `200` if called successfully.
-The response template payload ia empty.
+The response template payload is empty.

 ```
 {